 Phlebotomists have a variety of tasks they complete each day.
 One of their primary responsibilities is to collect blood samples to conduct medical tests.
 This makes them a key component of diagnosing a wide range of illnesses.
 In addition to drawing blood, phlebotomists might also be responsible for documenting and transporting samples to laboratories and ensuring the samples are stored correctly until they are analyzed.
 Phlebotomists also interact with patients, explaining the process of blood collection and helping them feel comfortable before and during the procedure.
 Some other tasks phlebotomists may be responsible for are:

 - Label the drawn blood for testing or processing

 - Enter patient information into a database

-- Assemble and maintain medical instruments such as needles, test tubes, and blood vials
+- Assemble and maintain medical instruments and supplies such as needles, test tubes, and blood vials

 - Prepare specimens for the lab technicians

 - File medical documents

 - Test blood sugar levels of diabetic patients using a glucometer

 Getting started with a career as a phlebotomist

 Now that you know what a phlebotomist does, if you’re thinking about becoming a phlebotomist it’s essential to get proper training.
 A phlebotomy training program covers subjects such as medical terminology, anatomy, and blood collection techniques.
 With the right education and certification, you can make a difference and help support positive patient experiences.